-No Indoor Fan, Fan Not Blowing, No Airflow:
+No Indoor Fan, Fan Not Blowing,

 If your indoor fan isn't working it could be several things.
 We will go over a few things to check before calling for service.